Ormlis/NewYear-Monsters/README.md

 # NewYear-Monsters
-Game about New Year and Monsters, whick made with pygame
+Game about New Year and Monsters, which made with pygame

 Жанр: Action-adventure